 Times have changed as should the way we sell.
-We need to facilitate the buying process, stay on top of trends and become an open “influencer” instead of a “convincer”, and use the new tools to our advantage to in turn benefit our Customers and Prospects.
-Social selling is not selling but is an essential part of the Sales people tool box to be handled with the right skills.
+We need to facilitate the buying process, stay on top of trends and become an open “influencer” instead of a “convincer” and use the new tools to our advantage to, in turn, benefit our Customers and Prospects.
+Social selling is not selling, but it is an essential part of the Sales people toolbox to be handled with the right skills.

 Have you already heard?
 Google has introduced GA4, a new version of Google Analytics.
 It’s a big step for the platform as it’s the first major change in a decade, but it’s also a big step for you if you want to better analyze the success of your digital efforts.

 Let’s have a look at some of the major changes and what they can do for you.